 Flovent Inhaler should be used exactly as prescribed by the doctor.
 It is very important that you use 2 puffs of Flovent inhaler every day, twice a day (even if you have no symptoms), unless otherwise instructed by your doctor.
 This will help you to keep free of symptoms throughout the day and night.
 The medicine in Flovent inhaler must not be swallowed and only inhaled.
 It may take several days for this medicine to work and it is very important that you use it regularly every day.
 If your shortness of breath or wheeze does not get better in 7 days, tell your doctor.
 Do not stop using this medication suddenly, even feel you feel better.
-Do not use Flovent inhaler, if you are allergic to fluticasone or any ingredients in this medication or if you have an untreated bacterial, fungal or tuberculosis infection, unless otherwise advised by your doctor, do not use it to treat a sudden attack of breathlessness.
-Flovent inhaler may interact with medications including ritonavir (an antiviral drug), ketoconazole (an antifungal medication).
-Make sure that your doctor knows what other medicines you are taking (such as those for allergies, nervousness, depression, migraine), including those you can buy without a prescription as well as herbal and alternative medicines.
+If you or someone you are with inhaler overdose, call the local emergency number (such as 911) or your local poison control center at 1-800-222-1222.

 Do not use this medicine to treat an asthma attack that has already begun.
 Do not use Flovent inhaler, if you are allergic to fluticasone or any ingredients in this medication or if you have the following conditions such as:

 • insufficiency of the hypothalamus and pituitary gland;

 Before you are taking Flovent, tell your doctor about any prescriptions and over-the-counter medicines, vitamins, and herbal products you are using, especially: